AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 To solve this issue, the team began to utilize tap water that was filtered to remove any air from the water prior to using it in the system.
 The team immediately noticed that there were less flocs that were floating up the sedimentation tank, and a transition zone within the sedimentation tank was noticed.
 The flocs were sufficiently able to fall into the floc weir.

 ### Challenges
-ver the course of the development and modification of the entire system, there are a couple of the challenges that the team is yet to overcome.
+Over the course of the development and modification of the entire system, there are a couple of the challenges that the team is yet to overcome.
 Primarily, these fall under the following three categories:

 * Flocculation
 * Preventing air bubbles
 * Scaling to fluoride

 The first challenge is a rather recent one.
-Despite the team seeing tremendous success in flocculation early on in the testing phase, the system has no longer been flocculating at the same level that it once was.
-While the team has some ideas as to why this is (potentially a disparity between using DI water and tap water), it is still a challenge that needs to be overcome.
+Despite the team seeing tremendous success in flocculation early on in the testing phase, the system had no longer been flocculating at the same level as previously.
+While the team has some ideas as to why this is (potentially a disparity between using DI water and tap water or a difference in dosing that was unnoticed), it is still a challenge that needs to be overcome.
 Since the system’s success is predicated on the flocculation of the contaminant (e.g. red dye, fluoride), it is absolutely critical that the team - and future teams - work towards determining the reason for the sudden lack of flocculation.

-While the team fabricated a clear T-junction from clear PVC piping to monitor mixing of the PACl, it was noted that the PACl and red dye flow through the T-junction in two separate streams.
-This indicates that there isn’t much mixing at all in the system.
-Therefore, the team must develop a device that can improve mixing within the T-junction.

-Another issue that the team has constantly run into is the introduction of air within the system when flushing it, or even running the system.
-These air bubbles can result in the significant slowing of the flow rate, and even reduce the mixing of the PACl and red dye in the flocculator and in the T-junction.
-Not only are these bubbles a potential source of error within the system and lack of flocculation, but also removing these bubbles from the system is a time-consuming task.
+Another issue that the team had constantly run into was the introduction of air within the system when flushing it, or even running the system.
+These air bubbles resulted in the significant slowing of the flow rate and reduced the mixing of the PACl and red dye in the flocculator and in the T-junction.
+Not only were these bubbles a potential source of error within the system and lack of flocculation, but removing these bubbles from the system was a time-consuming task.
 Thus, it is suggested that the team focuses on developing a system or methodology that can be effective in efficiently removing air bubbles.

 Finally, a challenge with the system - in general - will be the scaling down of contaminant concentrations and the utilization of actual fluoride within the system.
-The primary concern is the system will not work effectively due to the incredibly small concentration of fluoride within the water.
-Especially given that consistent, large levels of flocculation are not occuring within a relatively high concentration of red dye (100uL dye/400 mL of water), real-world (and significantly lower) concentrations of fluoride will surely not flocculate.
+The primary concern was the system will not work effectively due to the incredibly small concentration of fluoride within the water.
+Especially given that consistent, large levels of flocculation were not occurring within a relatively high concentration of red dye (100 $\mu$L dye/400 mL of water), real-world (and significantly lower) concentrations of fluoride will surely not flocculate.

 While the aforementioned challenges are significant in their difficulty, through multiple trials and modifications of the system, Fluoride Gravity could and will likely see success in the future.